 In sum, the Director may not, as suggested in his Letter, simply decide whether an ESPA GWMA, inclusive of 22 tributary basins, should be created "[a]fter hearing from water users at the public meetings and considering the issues."
-Even if it were appropriate to create the contemplated ESPA GWMA, which it is not, the Director must hold a contested case hearing upon petition by a party or a rulemaking in accordance with the Idaho Administrative Procedures comply with the CM Rules.
-Only then will the Director have the authority to designate an
+Even if it were appropriate to create the contemplated ESPA GWMA, which it is not, the Director must hold a contested case hearing upon petition by a party or a rulemaking in accordance with the Idaho Administrative Procedures Act concerning the boundaries of any ACGWS that will comprise such a GWMA, and otherwise comply with the CM Rules.
+Only then will the Director have the authority to designate an ACGWS as a GWMA (if at all), subject to governance in accordance with Idaho Code Section 42-233b.